JiaPeng1234/BookStore_08_Eclipse/README.md

 # BookStore_JavaWeb
-Building an online bookstore with java web
+Building an online bookstore with frontend(jsp, ) backend and mysql.
+Website availeble at